Thursday, April 29, 2010

 Placencia

-The boats are headed for the Rio Dulce are in pretty good numbers now.
+The boats that are headed for the Rio Dulce are in pretty good numbers now.
 The is a full moon coming up, so there will be dozens taking advantage of the higher tides to get across the bar outside the entrance to the Rio Dulce.
 Our draft is such that we do not have to worry so much about timing.
-We plan to stay here in Placencia for another four or five days and then clear out of Belize and head for Guatemala, which will be our home, or at least Ariel's home for the hurricane season.
+We plan to stay here in Placencia for another four or five days and then clear out of Belize and head for Guatemala, which will be our home, or at least Ariel's home, for the hurricane season.

-Here in Placencia, the Paradise Resort Hotel is cruiser friendly, with free WiFi, trash disposal, laundry and happy hour - who could ask for more.
+Here in Placencia, the Paradise Resort Hotel is cruiser-friendly, with free WiFi, trash disposal, laundry, and happy hour - who could ask for more?
 This is our new temporary hangout.

 Thursday, April 15, 2010